 Pozole Verde Soup

 I am not a huge fan of soup – I love my FOOD!
 Eating soup however is apparently good for you.
 If I couple this Pozole Verde Soup with a tortilla or a quesadilla, I am quite satisfied.
 Then after enjoying, I take some of the broth of the soup and thicken it to make a Green Chile Sauce that is amazing for enchiladas, burritos and chimichangas.
-The first time I made this sauce, I made my Black Bean recipe which then transformed into Bean and Cheese Chimichangas Enchilada Style.
+The first time I made this sauce, I made my Vegan Ranch Style Beans recipe which then transformed into Bean and Cheese Chimichangas Enchilada Style.
 Covered in the Green Chile Sauce, this dish was incredible.
 I’m really glad I figured the sauce out because my favorite local Mexican restaurant stopped making it.
 They opened the year before my Father was born just a short distance away.
 My beloved sauce did not make their limited Covid-19 menu.
 I know because I sought out my favorite chimichanga on my birthday last month to no avail.
 I will add the recipe here very soon.
 Happy Indigenous Day! #grateful

 Pozole Verde Soup